 Mavenclad works by reducing the number of B-cells and T-cells that are circulating in the bloodstream.
 It can interfere with DNA repair and replication in T- and B-cells, leading to cell death.
 This results in fewer cells available to cause the damaging immune response.

-Cladribine has already passed through several rounds of testing.
-The results of a Phase 3 study, which involved more than 1,300 people with RRMS, were first published in 2010.
-The study compared two doses of cladribine with a placebo (NCT00213135).
-Both doses reduced the relapse rate by over 50 percent.
-Results from an extension to the study (NCT00641537) showed that the effects of cladribine on relapse rates were maintained after two years of follow-up.
+Mavenclad has gone through several rounds of testing for RRMS.
+The results of a Phase 3 clinical trial, called CLARITY (NCT00213135) and involving more than 1,300 RRMS patients, were published in the New England Journal of Medicine.
+The study compared the effects of two doses of Mavenclad (3.5 mg or 5.25 mg per kilogram) with a placebo.
+Both doses reduced patients’ relapse rate by more than 50 percent.
+Results from an extension study (NCT00641537) showed that Mavenclad continued to limit relapses two years after it was administered.